You probably know what a coach is, in the context of athletics at least.

 Get productivity tips, commentary, and Unbound updates sent to you!

-How Can Coaching Be Applied in Education?
+How Can We Apply Coaching in Education?

 Coaching in the context of education can be incredibly powerful to help students maximize their learning and achieve more in their education.

-Coaching can provide accountability for progress towards educational goals.
+It can provide accountability for progress towards educational goals.
 For example, if a student is struggling to keep up with school deadlines, a coach might work with them to diagnose the real root cause of the struggle and what the student can start (or stop) doing to provide a solution and get back on track.